nicbou/nicolasbouliane.com/frontend/content/blog/n26-cant-confirm-transaction.md

 ---
-title: N26 bug: can't confirm transactions
+title: N26 transaction confirmation bug
 description: Sometimes the N26 app won't let you confirm a transaction.
 Here's what to do.
 date_created: 2020-09-26
 ---